DuncanRitchie/velut/plan.md

 I’ve already made several webpages made with vanilla HTML/CSS/JavaScript that I use to manage velut, in addition to the gigantic Excel file.
 I’ll probably be making more webpages and Node scripts to fulfil the steps below.
 The steps are (mostly) in chronological order.

+A [diagram of the new architecture](#diagram-of-new-architecture) is after the plan.

 More words and statistics are on a dedicated <a href="https://www.velut.co.uk/deexcellation">de-Excellation page</a> of the velut website.

 - [x] Port velut to Next.js. <ins>Completed 2022-07-23.</ins>